A generalized inner product-based wave scattering from an underwater source in a compressible ocean

 \section{Inclusion of static compression}

 In this section, we include (mild) density variance of the ocean water, the effect which is known in the literature as static compression, into the mathematical formulation, and develop the solution using a similar approach to that used in the previous section.
 The rigorous derivation of the governing equations can be found in the works of \cite{longuet1950theory}, \cite{miyoshi1954generation}, and \cite{sells1965effect}.
 Note that in the subsequent mathematical treatment, the density $\rho$ represents its value at the surface, which is treated as the baseline density.
 The hydrostatic density is $\rho e^{-\gamma z}$ \citep{abdolali2017role}, where the effect of the variance in the density away from the surface is reflected through the term $\gamma$, which depends on the speed of sound in the water and is defined by $\gamma = g/c^2$.
-The effect of static compression is small for realistic oceans, as we shall see, and it significantly complicates the formulation.
-We believe that including it is worthwhile, first because it allows accurate calculation of its effect and second because it highlights how powerful the special inner product-based method is and how it can be extended to highly non-trivial cases.
-We note that the complexity arises in the theory, but that the computational difficulty is not greatly increased.
+This inclusion inherently modifies the underlying governing equation which we briefly show now.